SovnSkyrim/QWEST/README.md

 If you do not find someone, they're either from [Pride of Skyrim AIO](https://www.nexusmods.com/skyrimspecialedition/mods/48904) if a male, or [Courageous Women of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/50812) if female.
 If neither of those have an overhaul, it'll be from [High Poly NPC Overhaul - Skyrim Special Edition](https://www.nexusmods.com/skyrimspecialedition/mods/44155).

-Any criticism on that is NOT welcome, and it is, in fact, the only aspect of the game I do not take criticism from.
+Any criticism on that is NOT welcome, and it is, in fact, the only aspect of the game I do not take ANY criticism from.
+Hearing complaints about this stuff gives me an instant headache.
+I cannot please everybody, so I decided to please myself.

 ## I want to support your work!